'That's my baby:' Families asking for prayers, support during 82nd Airborne Division deployment to Baghdad

-FORT BRAGG, N.C. -- An American embassy in Baghdad is closed due to unrest, while troops in Fort Brag continue to line up for deployment at Pope Army Airfield to provide support.
+FORT BRAGG, N.C. -- An American embassy in Baghdad is closed due to unrest, while troops in Fort Bragg continue to line up for deployment at Pope Army Airfield to provide support.

-The 750 soldiers comprised of mothers, fathers, sisters, brothers, and loved ones answering the call from the commander-in-chief, to provide back-up as U.S. personnel and facilities deal with increased "threat levels".
+The 750 soldiers comprised of mothers, fathers, sisters, brothers, and loved ones are answering the call from the commander-in-chief, to provide back-up as U.S. personnel and facilities deal with increased "threat levels."

 RELATED: Fort Bragg's 82nd Airborne Division preparing for deployment amid unrest in Baghdad